nonblocking/nonsnapshot-maven-plugin/README.md

 1. The developers need to have all projects in the workspace to make sure the dependency resolution of the IDE works
 2. Manually versioning 100+ projects means a lot of effort
 3. It is not possible to reproduce the exact state of a project to any given time, when you depend on SNAPSHOT versions
-4. It makes a fully automatized deployment complicated, since you need a manual versioning step instead just pushing the latest build onto your servers
+4. It makes a fully automatized deployment complicated, since you need a manual versioning step instead of just pushing the latest build onto your servers

 How this plugin works
 ---------------------